dotnet/vscode-csharp/debugger.md

 ####Debugging Code compiled on another computer
 * The target app binaries must be built with Portable PDBs for symbol loading to work.
 On Window Portable PDBs are only created when using dotnet cli for compilation.
+* If the target binary is built on Linux / OSX, dotnet CLI will produce portable pdbs by default so no action is necessary.
+* On Windows:
+    * For msbuild projects, use Visual Studio 2015 Update 1 or newer, and modify the ‘DebugType’ property in the .csproj file as follows:
+      > *&lt;DebugType>portable&lt;/DebugType>*

+    * For .NET CLI projects, install a newer build of .NET CLI that is referenced by the website (latest is available [here](https://dotnetcli.blob.core.windows.net/dotnet/beta/Installers/Latest/dotnet-win-x64.latest.exe)) and add this to your project.json:
+      > "compilationOptions": {
+      "debugType": "full"
+      },

+      * **Hint**: We wil update the link to a static version soon.

 ####More things to configure In launch.json
 #####Just My Code